How To Apply

 If you have been accepted as a CLIC Visitor from the United States or Canada, please email the CLIC Coordinator

-Once you receive an acceptance letter, you will have four weeks to prepare the documents necessary for our staff to file your DS-2019 Packet.
+Once you receive an acceptance letter, you will have four weeks to prepare the documents necessary for our staff to file your DS-2019 request packet.
 A summary of the documents required for the DS-2019 packet is provided here, but please read specific instructions (provided below) for each required document.

 You will need to provide:

-(4) Documentary evidence of financial support, in English.
+(3) Documentary evidence of financial support, in English

 With questions, please email the CLIC Coordinator (clic@ucla.edu).